-In her remarks, Ambassador Tai underscored the Biden-Harris Administration’s continued commitment to advance equity, justice, and opportunity for Asian American, Native Hawaiian, and Pacific Islander communities, including for those affected by the Maui wildfires.
-Ambassador Tai also emphasized the importance of the Commission’s work to pursue fairness, inclusion, and equity in the midst of ongoing violence and fragility around the world.
+In her remarks, Ambassador Tai highlighted the Biden-Harris Administration’s ongoing efforts to advance equity, justice, and opportunity for Asian American, Native Hawaiian, and Pacific Islander communities.
+Ambassador Tai also emphasized the importance of the Commission’s work to pursue fairness, tackle anti-Asian violence, ensure inclusion and belonging, and build an economy for all Americans.

 Ambassador Tai’s remarks as delivered are below:

 Thank you, Krystal, for that kind introduction, and it’s wonderful to be here with all of you again.

 I’m amazed that this is the fifth public meeting of the President’s Advisory Commission on Asian Americans, Native Hawaiians, and Pacific Islanders.
 Thinking back to the first meeting that we had in person here, I feel the buzz in the room, and rapport has really grown over the course of your work.

 I want to thank you and congratulate you on everything you are working with us to accomplish.
 It is my joy and honor to serve as co-chair of this Commission alongside HHS Xavier Becerra.